Washington University is dedicated to becoming a thought leader in developing best practices for diversity and inclusion in academic communities.

 Teaching and Learning at Washington University: A Statement of Best Practices and Expectations

-The Teaching Center pioneers innovative strategies and practices for inclusive teaching and learning that engage and challenge all of our students.
-Through a variety of workshops, seminars and fellowships, the Teaching Center continually engages our faculty in developing inclusive classrooms, as well as broadening their understanding of their own disciplines and research.
+The Center for Teaching and Learning pioneers innovative strategies and practices for inclusive teaching and learning that engage and challenge all of our students.
+Through a variety of workshops, seminars and fellowships, the Center for Teaching and Learning continually engages our faculty in developing inclusive classrooms, as well as broadening their understanding of their own disciplines and research.

 Our advisory groups are an integral part of creating a more inclusive and welcoming climate on campus.
 They review existing practices, conduct research and bench-marking, and make policy recommendations to produce best practices and further Washington University’s values and mission.